 "Treating physician" refers to a clinician with whom the prospective subject has a relationship that predates introduction of the research.
-The key to the above, or other, acceptable recruitment methods is that when a researcher contacts a patient for recruitment in a research study, the treating physician (or the medical director of the ED, ICU, or resident-based clinic) is aware of the specific patients who are being contacted, and has approved the contact, prior to the contact occurring, and that the initial contact with the patient is made by his or her treating physician (or the medical director of the ED, ICU, or resident-based clinic).
+The key to the above, or other, acceptable recruitment methods is that when a researcher contacts a patient for recruitment in a research study, the treating physician (or the medical director of the ED, ICU, or resident-based clinic) is aware of the specific patients who are being contacted, and has the opportunity to communicate disagreement with enrollment procedures or enrollment of the specific patient(s), if that is the case.

-When the treating physician is also the researcher, the IRB must assess whether the consent process, beginning with recruitment, may be conducted without undue influence or elements of coercion, whether due to inherent aspects of the physician-patient relationship or intentional.
+When the treating physician is also the researcher, the IRB must assess whether the consent process, beginning with recruitment, can be conducted without undue influence or elements of coercion, whether due to inherent aspects of the physician-patient relationship or intentional.
 This is particularly important in research that presents significant risk to the prospective participant.
-The IRB process, beginning with the preliminary review, may include requests to the researcher about how elements of coercion and undue influence may be avoided in the consent process, i.e., how the researcher will manage his/her dual roles and associated responsibilities of the fiduciary relationship vs. objective scientific inquiry.
+The IRB process, beginning with the pre review, may include requests to the researcher about how elements of coercion and undue influence may be avoided in the consent process, i.e., how the researcher will manage his/her dual roles and associated responsibilities of the fiduciary relationship vs. objective scientific inquiry.
 Use of a witness to the consent process, assessment by a subject advocate of the patient's understanding of procedures, risks and benefits of study participation, employment of an impartial individual to conduct the consent process, and referral of the patient to an impartial physician are among the options that the IRB and researcher may consider to address concerns of undue influence or coercion.

-Prior to initial approval of a protocol, and at each continuing review, the IRB will determine that plans for subject recruitment that involve advertising or other direct contact with potential subjects outside the doctor-patient relationship are consistent with the protocol, the consent form, and FDA Guidelines found in the FDA Information Sheets (the latter for those protocols to which the FDA regulations apply).
+Prior to initial approval of a protocol, and at each continuing review, the IRB will assess whether plans for subject recruitment that involve advertising or other direct contact with potential subjects outside the doctor-patient relationship are consistent with the protocol, the consent form, and FDA Guidelines found in the FDA Information Sheets (the latter for those protocols to which the FDA regulations apply).

 The Board, or an expedited reviewer, may review a recruitment recording (audio or video) submitted without an approvable script.
-If the tape follows the Board advertising review guidelines appropriately, it may be approved.
-However, if there is anything in the tape that an expedited reviewer finds unacceptable, review of the tape may be referred to additional reviewers or to the full Board.
+If the recording follows the Board advertising review guidelines appropriately, it may be approved.
+However, if there is anything in the recording that an expedited reviewer finds unacceptable, review of the recording may be referred to additional reviewers or to the full Board.
 At any time during the review process, the research team may be asked to submit a script so that the full Board may indicate, in writing, the modifications that the Board requires for approval.